 This post contains affiliate links.
 For more information, click here.

+I expected that the D.C.–Chicago portion would contain the worst traffic, and I wanted to cover that territory while I was freshest.
 I’ve also seen much of that area, and while it’s certainly worth exploring again, one point of this trip is to see new places.
 I spent the first two nights at casinos in Ohio and Illinois.
 And then I was on to the first highlight of the journey:

 Ronald Reagan’s Boyhood Home in Dixon, Illinois